jaredmez/basic-info-site/README.md

 ## Basic Informational site

 This basic informational site was created so I can practice setting up a server using node.js.
+Before learning express, I wanted to setup up a server with pure nodejs.